4IoTMirko/Custom-Maester-Tests/README.md

 ### Step 4: Customize to your company

-For all files, run the Find and Replace in VSCode for "Contoso" with your company name.
+For all files, run the Find and Replace in VSCode for "4IoT" with your company name.
 I have this as the last step to ensure the test works correctly in your enviroment before changing the name.

 ## Using your own company standards